Sulay35/numworks-scripts/README.md

 ### bubble_sort_data_visualisation :
 A program to visualize a sorting algorithm, in that case it's the bubble sort, the most simple.
 But the structure can be used for any sort algorithm by changing the sort function.

+___
+### integrale.py :

+This program aim to approximate the value of the integral of a specific function using the rectangle method